danindudesilva/notesApp/README.md

 DB_PASSWORD=secret
 ````

-### 7. Open a command prompt or terminal window and cd to the root directory of your project.
+### 7. Open a command prompt or terminal window and cd into the root directory of your project.

 ```node
 cd notesApp